-If your tweens or teens are the “I want the marshmallow now!” type, don’t worry.
-The news is still encouraging: Older children can learn ways to improve their self-discipline skills.
+The good news is that older children can improve their self-discipline skills.
 Keep in mind that a person’s ability to control impulses can take years to develop.
-In fact, neuroscientists tell us the prefrontal cortex — the “higher reasoning” part of the brain that controls everything from reasoning to empathy — usually kicks into high gear starting at puberty until it’s fully developed around the early twenties.
+In fact, neuroscientists tell us the prefrontal cortex — the “higher reasoning” part of the brain that controls everything from reasoning to empathy — usually kicks into high gear starting at puberty until it’s fully developed around the early 20s.

 While their brains are busily working on impulse control, you can also offer ways to help your children rein in challenging emotions and behavior.
 For you and them, the payoff is enormous.
 Tweens and teens who learn to put off leisure until finishing their responsibilities, remain calm in demanding situations, and stop themselves before doing something harmful to themselves and others have a greater chance of doing well in school and at home.
 They also have an important set of skills to become a successful adult.